jorendorff/jorendorff.github.io/topoi/source.txt

 [In which we teach Inform how to behave a little more like '70s-era BASIC.]

-The Agora is a room.
+The Lyceum is a room.
 [Inform requires the world to contain at least one room, even though we are not using its world model at all, in the interest of fidelity to the original program.]

 Section 1 - Line input